4 Designers Event - London - February 2019

 - Services of an NST Paris City Representative

 - 1 in 8 free place ratio

-Price shown is based on 40 paying passengers departing from a Zone A departure point in February 2019 and is subject to availability.
+Price shown is based on 40 paying passengers departing from selected departure points in February 2019 and is subject to availability.

 On-tour support includes...